双指针技巧秒杀七道链表题目

 var getIntersectionNode = function(headA, headB)

-You are given the heads of two linked lists, headA
+You are given the head nodes headA

 and headB

-.
-These two linked lists may intersect.
+of two linked lists, which may intersect.

-In this case, our algorithm should return the node c1
+Then your algorithm should return the node c1

 .